In this article I provide recommendations for the best dental floss, based on my own hands-on testing and experience as a dentist.

 There are pros and cons for each.
 The most important factor is for you to choose a method you will use regularly.

 The opinion of many dental professionals is that the act of flossing with string or tape is more effective because the tape is making physical contact, whereas water flossers rely on pressure and flow to dislodge and remove bacteria.

 However, studies have shown water flossing to be effective.
-In some cases more so than dental floss (see here for a full discussion).
+In some cases more so than dental floss.
 Water flossers can be particularly helpful for those with limited dexterity.

 If you have active gum disease you should use interdental brushes.
 These are the gold standard for cleaning.

 It’s best to speak to your dentist or dental professional for advice based on your circumstances.